istathar/vaultaire/README.markdown

 range querying, and would scale out without bothering anybody.

 Vaultaire is a data vault for system metrics, backed onto Ceph.
-We use it internally to store system metrics and to derive IP traffic usage for billing.
+We use it internally to store systems metrics from Nagios, OpenStack and pmacct for problem diagnosis, abnormality detection, metering/billing, forecasting and capacity planning.
 We're looking forward to letting clients write to it as well.

 Design
 ------